 More than that and due to the fact of Shadow using a system of shared resources (which is not so far from the model your local gym is using) other issues can rise up from time to time.
 Shared resources is based on the theory that at no point will everyone with a Shadow subscription also use Shadow at the same time.

-To still make sure that most of our hardware is being used and not just collecting dust, we onboard users up until an estimated threshold of concurrent users.
+To still make sure that most of our hardware is being used and not just collecting dust, we onboard users up until an estimated threshold of peak time.
 This way Shadow is usable by everyone who wants to use it without any loss in experience.